 This is why the Jacobs Foundation, together with the think tank New America, and the International Congress on Infant Studies (ICIS) created a new fellowship: The Learning Sciences Exchange (LSX).
 The LSX aims to create a conversation between scientists, journalists, entertainers, and policy makers.

 If you are an individual in any of the above areas from the United States or Europe, who is passionate about dissemination and communication of scientific findings to benefit families and schools, please apply to this amazing two-year fellowship!

-Kathy’s latest book, co-authored with Roberta Michnick Golinkoff, PhD, was recently released.
+Kathy’s latest book, co-authored with Roberta Michnick Golinkoff, PhD, was recently named one of New York Times Best Sellers.
 The full title of the work is “Becoming Brilliant: What Science Tells Us About Raising Successful Children.”
 Click below for more information!

 Children are in the midst of a vast, unplanned experiment, surrounded by digital technologies that were not available but 5 years ago.
 At the apex of this boom is the introduction of applications (“apps”) for tablets and smartphones.
 However, there is simply not the time, money, or resources available to evaluate each app as it enters the market.
 Thus, “educational” apps—the number of which, as of January 2015, stood at 80,000 in Apple’s App Store (Apple, 2015)—are largely unregulated and untested.
 This article offers a way to define the potential educational impact of current and future apps.

 What if parents didn’t have to take kids to a playground to get in some fun activity — but instead, the play space came to them?
 That’s the idea behind Kathy Hirsh-Pasek’s Urban Thinkscape project, one of several initiatives planting activity and learning spaces all around the city where people naturally spend time with their kids.
 Think […]Read full story >